24io/opencampus-ai-project/README.md

 #### Output Layer

 The final output layer is a dense layer with a sigmoid activation function, producing a binary classification output for each node.
-The output labels indicate whether each column in the matrix corresponds to the start of a block, with the final output being reshaped to match the desired output shape of $(\text{batch\_size}, 64)$.
+The output labels indicate whether each column in the matrix corresponds to the start of a block, with the final output being reshaped to match the desired output shape of $(batch_size, 64)$.

 # Model Performance Evaluation